Citizens Bank: 2023 Home Equity Review

 Founded in 1828, Citizens Bank is one of the country’s oldest banks and its 13th largest.
 Headquartered in Providence, Rhode Island, it has about 1,200 branches in 14 states in New England, the Mid-Atlantic and the Midwest.
 The bank offers small business banking solutions and wealth management services, in addition to a suite of consumer banking products, like home equity lines.
 Its home equity line of credit (HELOC) is an option for homeowners looking to consolidate debt, plan a home renovation or simply need funds for large expenses.

 Citizens Bank snapshot

-|Average time to approval||Not specified|
+|Average time to approval||Undisclosed|

 Types of fees charged

-Home equity loan
+Home equity loan products offered

 How to get started

-During the application process, you’ll need employment details and the date of birth and Social Security number for you and your co-applicant, if you have one, along with two of your most recent pay stubs.
+During the online application process, you’ll need employment details and the date of birth and Social Security number for you and your co-applicant, if you have one, along with two of your most recent pay stubs.
 Additionally, you’ll need information on the property, including its current value, the year it was built, the purchase date and price, your current mortgage payment and details on any existing liens.
 You’ll also need your homeowner’s insurance and property tax information.

 You can apply for a HELOC on Citizens Bank’s website or by calling 888-333-1206, 8 a.m. to 8 p.m.
 (EST) Monday through Thursday / 8 a.m. to 6 p.m.
 (EST) Friday / 9 a.m. to 2 p.m.
 (EST) Saturday.
 Once you’ve submitted a HELOC application, a loan officer will respond to you within one business day.
 From there, they’ll provide next steps for your application.